 But Peter was.
-He kissed the hell out of her as they shot like a comet across the Bay Area night, now painted with the first glimmers of the coming dawn.
-Just like Holly, he felt relief flowing through him, but unlike the cheerleader, he felt resolution as well.
-He accepted all that he’d done and took full responsibility.
-A great weight fell away from his mind, and he felt the truest peace a conscious being could ever know.
+He kissed the hell out of her as they shot across the Bay Area night, aglow with the promise of the coming dawn.
+Just like Holly, he felt relief, but resolution as well.
+He accepted all he’d done and took full responsibility.
+A great weight fell from his mind, and he touched the truest peace a conscious entity could ever know.
 A rind of sunlight crested the horizon, splashing the clouds with blazing gold and searing pink.